Stephanie J. Jones, President

-A skilled attorney, activist and writer, Stephanie was recently a lead author and editor of the Report by the House Select Committee on the January 6th Attack on the Capitol.
+A skilled attorney, educator, activist, and writer, Stephanie was recently a lead author and editor of the Report by the House Select Committee on the January 6th Attack on the Capitol.
 For the past several years, she has been a key consultant to the NAACP, directing the national organization’s Voter Protection legal effort and providing other strategic guidance to the president and senior staff.

-Stephanie recently served in the Obama Administration as Deputy Chief of Staff, Senior Counselor to the Secretary and Chief Opportunities Officer for the U.S. Department of Transportation.
+Stephanie served in the Obama Administration as Deputy Chief of Staff, Senior Counselor to the Secretary and Chief Opportunities Officer for the U.S. Department of Transportation.
 In these roles, Stephanie advised Secretary Anthony Foxx on an array of issues and ensured that all of the Department’s transportation infrastructure decisions and funded projects connect people to opportunities, create jobs, revitalize neighborhoods, and are responsive to the needs and aspirations of the people they impact.
 In this role, she directed priority initiatives, including Ladders of Opportunity, LadderSTEP, My Brother’s Keeper, Every Place Counts, and was part of the core senior leadership team that managed more than 55,000 employees and a $70 billion budget.

 From 2014 to 2016, Stephanie also served at the Secretary’s request in a dual capacity as the Acting Director of USDOT’s Departmental Office of Civil Rights.
 In that role, she oversaw the Department’s equal opportunity programs across USDOT’s 10 Operating Administrations, including Title VI, ADA and language access compliance and enforcement, Environmental Justice, and the Disadvantaged Business Enterprise (DBE) program, which guarantees small businesses owned by women and minorities a fair opportunity to compete for billions of dollars of federally-funded transportation contracts across the country.